 Travel the Day Before (Recommended)

 To make sure you get on board on time for your vacation we recommend flying to the departure port the day before your cruise sets sail.
 That way if you have any flight delays or issues you will have some breathing room!
 The downside is that you have to find a hotel or some accommodation to spend the night.
-Talk to your travel agent to find out what hotels are located close to the cruise port and see if they can get you a better deal than booking on your own!
+We are happy to help you book a hotel that is close to the cruise port and often times we can get you a better deal than booking on your own!

 Tip: Always try to book a hotel with a free airport shuttle, that way you only have to pay for a taxi to get to the cruise port!